koii-network/docs/run-a-node/task-nodes/Running-IPFS-task.md

 2. **Add the IPFS Task ID:**
-    Include the `Task` in your environment configuration with your IPFS Task ID, and comma seperated each tasks:
+    Include the `Task` in your environment configuration with your IPFS Task ID, and comma separated each tasks:

     ```sh
     TASKS=E2yxYLgVmPDNXxiKsdNZsDV5vnNZDwWSssKFbn24tMu2,<any other tasks you were running before>